hgani/productrating-web/README.md

 - Clone this repository.
 - Commit your changes.
+  - Create a new branch.
   - Commit code that is logically related.
   - Don't put everything in one commit.
 It's hard to review the changes if a commit is too big.
+- Push to your own repository.
+  - Create a new repository on GitHub.
+Make sure the repository is private.
-- Zip your repository and email us the zip.
+  - Push your branch.
+  - Add me to your project.
+My GitHub username is: hgani